s3rgeym/http-scanner/README.md

 # HTTP Scanner 🔍

-HTTP Scanner is a command-line tool written in Go that allows you to scan HTTP URLs using bash-style path patterns.
-The tool supports brace expansion, regex filtering, and other useful features.
+HTTP Scanner is a command-line tool written in Go that allows you to search for specific paths on servers by checking their content using regular expressions.
+This tool is particularly useful for finding vulnerabilities, sensitive information, and other data of interest on web servers.

-## Features 🌟

-- **Path Pattern Expansion**: Supports bash-style path pattern expansion using curly braces.
-- **Regex Filtering**: Ability to filter responses using regular expressions.
-- **Parallel Scanning**: Uses multiple goroutines for parallel URL scanning.
-- **Logging Levels**: Supports various logging levels (debug, info, warning, error).
-- **JSON Output**: Ability to output scan results in JSON format.
-- **File Saving**: Optionally saves found files to a specified directory, preserving the directory structure from the server.

 ## Installation 📦